Skip to main content

 You all know how much I love these wooden crates from Dollar Tree.
 I created this cute fall decor that can be added to a tiered tray or mantel.
 We'll use one wooden crate and a house plaque from Dollar Tree.
 Let's create and decorate together!

-If you haven't already, please check out my newest link party on the Crazylittlelovebirds blog.
+Please check out my newest link party on the Crazylittlelovebirds blog if you haven't already.
 It runs from Fridays at 9 am MST to Tuesdays at 11 pm MST.

 Red wooden crate decoration with squirrel figurine, faux floral near two orange mini pumpkins and a candle in a glass jar